 Spiegel is our go-to late afternoon work spot in the East Village, mostly because of how relaxed the staff is.
 Whether you ask to spread out over multiple two-tops, use an outlet behind the bar, or bounce between an outdoor table and bar seats, they won’t have a problem.
 The ideal strategy at this Middle Eastern cafe is to sit at the horseshoe bar and order the large plate of any three sides - but request to get them one at a time whenever you order another draft beer or glass of wine.

 All four Grey Dog locations are solid utility spots that work for everything from 7am coffee to casual dinner with a third-tier friend.
 The West Village location is best for getting work done with drinks because it doesn’t get as packed as the others.
-When the words on your screen start to cross the threshold from alcohol-induced creativity to drunken gibberish, get something from the long food menu, which is available till 10pm everyday.
+When the words on your screen start to cross the threshold from alcohol-induced creativity to drunken gibberish, get something from the long food menu, which is available till 10pm everyday (except Sunday, when this place closes at 9pm).